For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 • Decreased interest and desire,

-• Crying often or not being able to cry.
+• Frequent crying or inability to cry.

-• Constantly changing mood,
+• Constantly changing mood

-• Üfeeling sad and unhappy,
+• Feeling sad and unhappy,

 • Feeling inadequate and guilty.